-In terms of the full 3$\times$2pt analysis, we find a clear convergence in the $(w_{0}, w_{a})$ areas at the use of $\sim$7 tomographic redshift bins for the no-noise measurements.
-For the noisy simulation the behaviour is similar and empirically we find that the rate at which the $(w_{0}, w_{a})$ contour areas decrease, as a function of the number of equipopulated tomographic redshift bins, is well described by a $1/x$ function of the form $y=a/x+b$ where we derive $(a,b)=(0.0016, 0.00037), (0.0041, 0.0011)$ for the 1 and 2\,$\sigma$ trends respectively.
-Using this function to theoretically predict the contour size for the 13 bin analysis that has been proposed for \textit{Euclid} (e.g. \citealt{Pocino-EP12}), we measure the total gain in information with respect to the single redshift bin constraints, and find that there is only a $5\%$ further improvement in measurements of $(w_{0}, w_{a})$ when going from 7 to 13 bins.
+{In terms of the full 3$\times$2pt analysis, we find a convergence in the $(w_{0}, w_{a})$ areas at the use of seven or eight tomographic redshift bins for the no-noise measurements.
+For the noisy simulation, the behaviour is similar and empirically.
+We find that the rate at which the $(w_{0}, w_{a})$ contour areas decrease (as a function of the number of equipopulated tomographic redshift bins) is well described by a $1/x$ function of the form $y=a/x+b$, where we derived $(a,b)=(0.00401, 0.00094), (0.0105, 0.00263)$ for the 1 and 2\,$\sigma$ trends, respectively.} Using this function to theoretically predict the contour size for the 13 bin analysis that has been proposed for \textit{Euclid} (e.g. \citealt{Pocino-EP12}), we measured the total gain in information with respect to the single redshift bin constraints, finding that there is only a $5\%$ further improvement in measurements of $(w_{0}, w_{a})$ when going from seven to 13 bins.

-For higher numbers of redshift bins, the 3$\times$2pt data vector becomes larger and the information gain on $(w_{0}, w_{a})$ becomes increasingly limited by the demand for accuracy in the covariance matrix.
-This manifests as an increase in excess random noise in the numerical covariance matrix used in this work, but the trade-off would also be important to consider in a real analysis, particularly where an analytical covariance may be used.
+We note that for higher numbers of redshift bins, the 3$\times$2pt data vector becomes larger and the information gain on $(w_{0}, w_{a})$ becomes increasingly limited by the demand for accuracy in the covariance matrix.
+This is manifested as an increase in uncertainty due to excess random noise in the numerical covariance matrix used in this work; however, the trade-off would also be important to consider in a real analysis, particularly where an analytical covariance may be used.